Window Size and Position Not Restored When Opening Chartbook

 Occasionally we receive reports from users of systems that have three or more monitors that when opening a saved Chartbook, the detached chart windows, Time and Sales windows, Market Depth windows, Chart Values windows, are not restored with the same size and position as previously set when saving the Chartbook.

 This issue has been looked into many times previously by qualified engineers and we have determined it is a problem with either the operating system and/or the video driver being used.
-It is not a problem a Sierra Chart itself.
-Whether you want to believe us or not is your choice but we know what we are talking about.
+It is not a problem with Sierra Chart itself.

 We definitely have not heard about this problem on single monitor systems.
 We do not think we have ever heard about the problem on 2 monitor systems.
 Occasionally we hear about the problem with a system that has three or more monitors.